NSLS2/recap/README.md

 ## Adding child resources and steps during runtime

-There are cases when templates cannot capture child resources and step resources ahead of time.
+Sometimes templates can't predict every child resource or step ahead of time.
 For example, a puck collection may have an arbitrary number of pucks.
-To assign child resources during runtime, we can use the `add_child` method in the resource builder
+To add children at runtime, use the `add_child` method in the resource builder:

 ```python